Honey Smacks vs Golden Crisp: Which Cereal is Best?

 Our analysis of total calories is based on the cereal alone, before adding milk.

-Calories per Nutrient
+Calories per Macronutrient

 Both cereals have the same amount of total dietary fats and protein per serving.